The Formation of Tumours

 In this video, you can see live normal cells and cancer cells.
 Note how different their behaviour is, also pointed out by dr. Thea Tlsty, who made the video.

 When a malignant tumor metastasizes, its cells travel to other parts of the body.
-Unlike most of the body’s normal cells, cancer cells can penetrate the membrane that separates different tissues in the body (first arrow at upper left of illustration).
+Unlike most of the body’s normal cells, cancer cells can penetrate the membrane that separates different tissues in the body.
 After invading adjacent tissue, the cancer cells enter blood and lymphatic vessels or body cavities.
 When the cells escape from the vessels into surrounding tissue, they can form secondary tumours far from the cancer’s original site.
-[Art: Nicolle Rager Fuller]

 See also this page on Wikipedia for more information.